ShareBuilder-401k/aurora-serverless-flyway-db/README.md

 This workflow is configured by the [`.github/workflows/build-flyway-docker-image.yml`](.github/workflows/build-flyway-docker-image-workflow.yml) file.
 This workflow can be triggered by selecting the `build_flyway` option of the `./trigger_workflow.sh` script.
 It is also triggered automatically on github pushes when there are any changes to the files used to generate this image in the `/docker` folder.

 The files for building this image are a `Dockerfile` with build instructions and a `/scripts` folder for scripts to be executed by the docker image.
-In the `/scripts` folder, a `flyway-rds-migration.sh` file is provided to accept a github branch as an argument, pull the github repository deploy key  for this project, get the SQL code for this project from the given banch, fetch SQL credentials, and run the flyway migration on the Aurora DB Cluster.
+In the `/scripts` folder, a `flyway-rds-migration.sh` file is provided to accept a github branch as an argument, pull the github repository deploy key for this project, get the SQL code from the given banch, fetch SQL credentials, and run the flyway migration on the Aurora DB Cluster.

 A [Deploy Infrastructure](#deploy-infrastructure) workflow must be run for `flyway-fargate-task` to update the deployed Task Definition to use a newly created image.